Last Updated on May 1, 2023 by Luke Feldbrugge

 National EMS Week

 The EMS professionals in your community have their own week of appreciation.
-We celebrate National EMS Week in May (in 2022, May 15-21).
+We celebrate National EMS Week in May.
 The week was made official by President Gerald Ford in 1974 as a way to show our debt of gratitude to EMS practitioners and the important work they do in our nation’s communities.
 It is sponsored by the National Association of Emergency Medical Technicians (NAEMT) and the American College of Emergency Physicians (ACEP).

 A few ways you can show appreciation during this week include: